apache/arrow/docs/source/python/integration/python_java.rst

     }

-The goal of the ``fillCArray`` method is to get the Array and Schema received in C-Data exchange format and turn them back to an object of type ``FieldVector`` so that Arrow Java knows how to deal with it.
+The goal of the ``fillCArray`` method is to get the Array and Schema received in C Data exchange format and turn them back to an object of type ``FieldVector`` so that Arrow Java knows how to deal with it.

 If we run again ``mvn package``, update the maven dependencies